 Are you wondering how to recover deleted blog posts on WordPress?
 Or do you want to recover permanently deleted pages or content using WordPress backup?
 Worry not!
 This guide will help you!

-We can’t deny that we’ve accidentally deleted our WordPress blog posts few times.
+We can’t deny that we’ve accidentally deleted our WordPress blog posts a few times.
 Like us, you may also have removed something you shouldn’t have.
-Now, you may be thinking how to restore the deleted content back?
+Now, you may be thinking about how to restore the deleted content back?

 Well, we’ve already faced this situation!
 So, we know about different ways to retrieve deleted posts and pages in WordPress.
 We’ve recovered even the permanently deleted content!

 Right then, we thought there may be people facing a similar problem.
 So, we prepared this guide to share the different methods of recovering deleted posts and pages in WordPress step-by-step.

 What Happens to Your Deleted Posts & Pages?

 Being human, we sometimes make accidental mistakes in our daily life.
 Hence, it’s a very common phenomenon for almost everyone.
 And we shouldn’t need to be ashamed of it.

 Similarly, while working on WordPress, you can accidentally delete your blog posts.
 Or you delete them thinking you might not need them.

 But, you came to know that it contains all the necessary information that your website visitors love.
 Hence, you should know how deleted posts are handled in WordPress.